libapps/libapps-mirror/nassh/doc/hack.md

 connection dialog is closed, the NaCl plugin is loaded, and the streams are connected to hterm.

+## Exit Codes

+Since the ssh program uses positive exit statuses, we tend to use -1 for internal exit states in the JS code.
+It doesn't matter too much as the exit values are purely for showing the user.

 ## JS->NaCl API

 Here is the API that the JS code uses to communicate with the NaCl [ssh_client]